 This expanded hardcover was printed at the same time as the third yellow cover edition.
 This is the first hardcover version of Sailors on the Starless Sea.
 It includes painted endsheets, showing beastman, a colorized version of the map, and a scene from the Keep.
 In addition to the 24 pages of “basic content,” it includes an additional 32 pages of bonus material.
 This includes Harley’s original map sketches, an article on the DCC design process, a full gallery of all the alternate covers, an article by Doug on his Reverse Sailors game, and a photo gallery of the early years of DCC RPG.

-DCC RPG has been licensed for translation in multiple foreign languages, of which two have been printed so far.
+DCC RPG has been licensed for translation in multiple foreign languages.
 Of course, the lineup for these translations includes Sailors on the Starless Sea.
 True collectors, do you own these?